themhassany/ni-angular/projects/ni-datetime-picker/README.md

 ### titleFormat
 - datepicker dialog title format. check the formatting for more information.

-### [visibleMonths]
+### [numberOfMonths]
 - ranging from 1 to 12 (included) specifies the number of visible month in datepicker view

 ### monthHeaderFormat
-- if visibleMonths > 1, this specifies the each month header format. check the formatting for more information.
+- if numberOfMonths > 1, this specifies the each month header format. check the formatting for more information.

 ### [monthPicker]
 - is a month picker